atomicobject/space-battle-2/README.md

 ## Details

 Spaces Battles 2: Resource Collectors is a real-time strategy (RTS) game.
 This means both players are performing actions simulateously within the same map.
-Click here for more [gamplay details](./docs/gameplay.md).
+Read more about [gameplay here](./docs/gameplay.md).

 The AI you will write is responsible for observing the state of the map, deciding how to react, and sending commands to your troops without any human input.